0

 • Location: Act 4, Hall of the Dead

 The spirit monkey from Act 4 with dramatic phase transitions.
-The damage modifier (338%) is actually strong, but the very slow movement speed and heavy reliance on fight-phase mechanics make this a risky tame.
-Many of Yama's most impressive moves are tied to specific boss phases that likely will not carry over to companion form.
-The community loves the theme, but practically, you're getting a very slow monkey with an unknown moveset.
+The 338% damage is strong, but very slow movement and heavy reliance on fight-phase mechanics make this a risky tame.
+Many of Yama's best moves are tied to specific boss phases that likely will not carry over.

 • Stats: 250% Life | 250% Damage | 0% Fire Res | Very Fast Movement | Large Mouth | Rare Type with Unique Generation